manan-dude/QuestionPaper_Generator/README.md

 ## Screenshots

 ### User-Input:
--Enter the total marks and percentage distribution according to the difficulty.
+- Enter the total marks and percentage distribution according to the difficulty.

 ![](output/UserInput.png)